dkapesa/AI-Verification-Copilot/README.md

 ## Why this project exists

-Most portfolio AI projects jump straight to model calls.
-This project takes a more production-oriented approach.
+Many portfolio AI projects focus on model calls in isolation.
+This project takes a more production-minded approach.

 The goal is to build a realistic internal system that:

 - persists verification cases
-- runs deterministic risk checks
+- runs deterministic risk checks before model-assisted review
 - records audit trails
-- supports structured AI decisions
+- supports structured AI review outputs
-- enables human review and override
+- enables human review and override workflows
 - exposes explainability and aggregated signals
-- can later be evaluated on synthetic case datasets
+- can later be evaluated against synthetic case datasets

 ---